 Conclusion

-By now, we hoped that we’ve helped answer the question about whether or not you need a toilet in your camper van.
+By now, we hope we’ve helped answer the question about whether or not you need a toilet in your camper van.
 Though these toilets are convenient, we don’t think they’re worth the space they take up for all the reasons we listed above.

-“Where are we going to go to the bathroom today” is a question we ask ourselves almost every day.
-But with a little thought, there are plenty of places to go.
+“Where are we going to go to the bathroom today?” is a question we ask ourselves almost daily.
+But with a bit of thought, there are plenty of places to go.
 And once you learn what to look out for and with some pre-planning, we don’t think going to the bathroom is such a big deal anymore.

-We hope you enjoyed our article and if you have any questions, please feel free to leave a comment below!
+We hope you enjoyed our article, and if you have any questions, please feel free to comment below!